bluefroguk1/empire-dump/content/Wiki/World Design/Territory.md

 * It is twice as difficult to conquer a region that is not adjacent to a region in the territory that you control
 * Regions have special qualities that affects some [[Rituals|rituals]] and some plot [[Opportunities|opportunities]] An army can move freely within a territory as part of the orders issued by the [[General|general]] in command.
 However experienced generals should note that it is twice as difficult as normal to conquer any region that is not adjacent to another region in that territory that you control.
 A region may have one or more special qualities that describe the terrain and the presence of notable geographic, magical, or historical features.
-These qualities are vital for some rituals but they can also affect opportunities available to the [[Imperial Senate]].
+These qualities are vital for some [[Rituals|rituals]] but they can also affect opportunities available to the [[Imperial Senate]].
 [[War]] Further Reading